-Nothing but the prisoner's own current legal material will be allowed to be taken into the law library.
-If legal material is required that is not available, contact the librarian for assistance.
+Nothing but the prisoner's own current legal material will be allowed to be taken to law library.
+If legal material is required that is not available, contact the FSO for assistance.
 Any copies of requested material, which have been made for the prisoner's use, will remain the property of the law library.